Study: Many Designated Drivers Fail to Abstain from Drinking

 As most people in Raleigh know, designating a sober driver is often recommended as a safe, responsible alternative to drinking and driving.
 Unfortunately, it’s not uncommon for designated drivers to consume alcohol, putting themselves, their passengers, and other motorists at risk.
 Alarmingly, research suggests that even when designated drivers are well below the legal limit, they may still be likely to cause accidents, injuries, and fatalities.

 A 2013 University of Florida study shed some light on the issue of drinking among designated drivers.
 According to NPR, the study focused on patrons leaving bars in one Florida town on a weekend night following a local college football game.
 More than 1,000 patrons consented to take breath tests and answer questions from the researchers.
 The results were troubling:

 - Out of the people who identified themselves as designated drivers, 41 percent had consumed alcohol that night.

 - Out of the designated drivers who consumed alcohol, 17 percent had blood alcohol content levels less than .02 percent.
 NPR notes that, while most drivers might think this BAC level is safe, some studies have found drivers show performance impairments even at this low threshold.

 - Another 18 percent of the designated drivers who consumed alcohol had BACs greater than .05 percent.
 This is the legal limit observed in many other countries and recommended by the National Transportation Safety Board in May 2013.

 Most of the participants were young, with an average age of 30, and many were students, so the findings may not be representative of the general population.
-Arguably, though, the study results reflect widespread issues with the way many people view the role of designated driver.
+Arguably, though, the study results reflect widespread issues with the way many people view the role of a designated driver.